 Before Palace, Hills spent time at Arsenal and Wimbledon as a youth player.
 During his five-year stay at Selhurst Park, he made nearly 50 appearances in all competitions and scored once; netting in a 1-1 draw against Bristol City in 2008.
 That year, he also earned England U18 and U19 honours.
 First team action also came about thanks to a handful of loan spells; first at Colchester United and then at Oldham Athletic.
 But neither spells yielded much game time.

-Injury struck in April 2010, which kept him out of football for a prolonged period of time.
-Upon his return, Hills went to Southend United on loan in 2012 and made several appearances for the club.
+Injury struck in April 2010, keeping him out of football for a prolonged period of time.
+On his return, Hills went to Southend United on loan in 2012 and made several appearances for the club.